COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Related work

-These methods and paradigms were designed for 2D computer vision; more recently, researchers have created methods specificaly designed for 3D.
-Among them, we can cite DGLSS \cite{domgen}, LIDOG \cite{lidog}, 3D-VField \cite{lehner20233d} and 3DLabelProp \cite{3dlabelprop}.
+These methods and paradigms were designed for 2D computer vision; more recently, researchers have created methods specifically designed for 3D.
+Among them, we can cite DGLSS~\cite{domgen}, LIDOG~\cite{lidog}, 3D-VField~\cite{lehner20233d} and 3DLabelProp~\cite{3dlabelprop}.

-3D-VField \cite{lehner20233d} is an adversarial data augmentation method that relies on adversially attacking objects of a scene to robustify predictions.
-DGLSS \cite{domgen} is a domain alignment method which uses a degraded version of the considered scan at training time to reduce the dependency to the resolution of the sensors, 3DLabelProp \cite{3dlabelprop} is a domain alignment method as well which uses pseudo-dense point clouds to increase the geometric similarity between point clouds acquired with various sensors.
-Finally, LIDOG \cite{lidog} is a multi-task method that segments the point clouds both in the voxel space and in the bird's-eye-view space.
+3D-VField~\cite{lehner20233d} is an adversarial data augmentation method that relies on adversarially attacking scene objects to robustify predictions.
+DGLSS~\cite{domgen} is a domain alignment method that uses a degraded version of the considered scan at training time to reduce the dependency to the resolution of the sensors, 3DLabelProp~\cite{3dlabelprop} is a domain alignment method as well which uses pseudo-dense point clouds to increase the geometric similarity between point clouds acquired with various sensors.
+Finally, LIDOG~\cite{lidog} is a multi-task method that segments the point clouds both in the voxel space and in the bird's-eye-view space.

-All these methods are single-source, that is, they use only one dataset at training time despite the availability of a growing number of datasets.
+All these methods are single-source, meaning they use only one dataset at training time despite the growing number of datasets available.